thom9258/The-Spell-Tome/README.md

 tstring supports useful string functions like comparison, upper-/lower-case conversion, concatenating, memory safe char/string search operations, string extraction etc, see tests for full demonstration.

+Note in the future i would like to implement simple regex operations and a string_view like iterator for better management of strings.

 ## testlib